Willy Adames Player Props: Brewers vs. Mets

-The Milwaukee Brewers, including Willy Adames (batting .216 in his past 10 games, with a double, two home runs, five walks and six RBI), battle starting pitcher David Peterson and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+On Wednesday, Willy Adames (on the back of going 0-for-2) and the Milwaukee Brewers play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Mets.
+In his previous game he had a hitless showing (0-for-2) against the Mets.

 Willy Adames Game Info & Props vs. the Mets